 Mr Kipling Shortcrust: 5/10 - The most worrying thing about these pies is how long they last (best before the middle of 2015!)

 Pret a Manger Shortcrust: 6/10 - At the pricier end of the market, £1.30 per pie isn't what you'd call cheap but they are deep and well filled.
 The mince wasn't to my taste it's a little stodgy and doesn't really pack any punch.
 It could have been luck but mine was still warm which definitely adds a couple of points.

 Shortcrust: 5/10 - Even pricier than Pret at £1.55 but just as disappointing probably more so.
 The mince had a nice texture but it wasn't matched in taste, pastry was nothing a bog standard Mr Kipling couldn't manage.

 So there you have it, my roundup for 2014.
 Have you stumbled upon a glorious mince pie?
-Let me know in the comments below, or tweet me @ricriley
+I'd love to hear your thoughts tweet me @ricriley